FAQS

 Which police department conducts follow up for an incident?

-The University Police Department conducts follow up for incidents in its jurisdiction, which is primarily UVA Grounds.
-While the University Police Department maintains a cooperative relationship with Charlottesville and Albemarle County Police, UPD does not control when and how they investigate crimes.
+The University Police Division conducts follow up for incidents in its jurisdiction, which is primarily UVA Grounds.
+While the University Police Division maintains a cooperative relationship with Charlottesville and Albemarle County Police, UPD does not control when and how they investigate crimes.
 If an incident occurred within the City of Charlottesville or Albemarle County jurisdiction, those police departments will conduct any follow-up.

 Safety Initiatives